-The Wisconsin Department of Public Instruction is entering into a partnership with ACT®, Inc. to comprehensively assess Wisconsin high school students:
+The Wisconsin Department of Public Instruction is entered into a partnership with ACT®, Inc. to comprehensively assess Wisconsin high school students:

-- 9th grade students will take the ACT Aspire™ Early High School assessment in the Fall and Spring
+- 9th grade students took the ACT Aspire™ Early High School assessment in the Fall and Spring

-- 10th grade students will take the ACT Aspire™ Early High School assessment in Spring
+- 10th grade students took the ACT Aspire™ Early High School assessment in Spring

-- 11th grade students will take The ACT® Plus Writing and the ACT® WorkKeys® Assessment System in the Spring
+- 11th grade students took The ACT® Plus Writing and the ACT® WorkKeys® Assessment System in the Spring

 ACT Aspire™ Early High School - ACT Aspire assesses student readiness in English, math, reading, science, and writing.
 ACT Aspire is an online assessment in Wisconsin except for students who require accommodations through Braille, Large Print or American Sign Language who will take ACT Aspire in a paper and pencil format.